ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **H2.4** RPP MUST assure that in-bailiwick host objects are created and managed by the same sponsoring client as the parent domain name.

 **H2.5** RPP MUST enforce referential integrity.
 A host referenced by any domain (linked) MUST NOT be deleted.
 Servers MUST return a conflict error when deletion is disallowed and the host representation MAY include an attribute with information about linked objects.
-RPP MUST allow for safe deletion of referenced hosts - with grace period, restore and prior removal of references as recommended in [@!I-D.ietf-regext-epp-delete-bcp].
+RPP MUST allow for safe deletion of referenced hosts - with grace period, restore and prior removal of references as recommended in [@!RFC9874].

 **H2.6** RPP MUST prevent creation of duplicate hosts within a registry namespace (TLD) and return a conflict on collision.